RandyWritesCode/RandyWritesCode/README.md

 ## I'm a software engineer and I love what I do!
 - 🧑🏾‍💻   Have a look at [my Linktree](https://linktr.ee/randywritescode).
-- 🧩  I'm currently learning Java and Spring.
+- 🧩  I'm currently learning Angular, then I plan to learn Java and Spring.
 - 📧 The best way to reach me is by email: <randy.e.douglas@gmail.com>
 - ⚡  Fun fact: I was a classroom teacher for 5 years, but left to pursue my passion!